 When you start hearing the USB noises, quickly click the Start button, type

-device manager and hit Enter.
+device manager, and hit Enter.

-You’ll now be in the Device Manager window.
+This lands you in the Device Manager window.
 Drag the bottom of the window down to make it as tall as possible, then expand the options for all the things attached to your USB ports (keyboards, mice and other pointing devices, Bluetooth, human interface devices and so on).
 With all the necessary device lists expanded, keep an eye on it and see if anything keeps disappearing and reappearing from the lists as your PC makes the sounds.

 If you manage to spot the misbehaving device, right-click it (you may need to go to “View -> Show hidden devices” first if it keeps disappearing because it’s disconnecting), then click “Update Driver Software.”
-If that fails, it might be worth uninstalling it (right-click the device -> Uninstall), then reinserting it into your PC so it can reinstall itself.
+If that fails, it may be worth uninstalling it (right-click the device -> Uninstall), then reinserting it into your PC so it can reinstall itself.